Search engine is loading. Please wait…

 What are the driving age limits for renting a car?

 Minimum ages vary by provider, but many require drivers to be at least 21.
-Some companies apply a young driver surcharge under 25 and may set higher minimum ages for certain vehicle classes.
+Some companies apply a young driver surcharge under 25 or set higher minimum ages for larger, premium or specialist vehicles.

 Can I take a rental car from Chile into Argentina?

-Sometimes, but it depends on the rental company, border crossing, and vehicle category.
-Cross-border travel usually requires advance approval, extra paperwork, and additional insurance, so always confirm before booking.
+Sometimes, but it depends on the rental company, border crossing and vehicle category.
+Cross-border travel usually requires advance approval, extra paperwork and additional insurance.
+Never cross the border without written permission from the rental provider.

 What are the drink-driving rules in Chile?